hpxmlwg/hpxml/guide/source/program_administrator/quality_management_plan.rst

 Consider scheduling a regular data review at least once a year, if not more frequently.
-This is a basic audit of your data to make sure that you are capturing all the data that you require, a screen for data anomalies, and a way to ensure your validations systems are working as expected.
+This is a basic audit of your data to make sure that you are capturing all of the required data, a screen for data anomalies, and a way to ensure your validation systems are working as expected.
 After these meetings, consider communicating findings to all trade allies and software vendors to facilitate continuous improvement.